-This Peach Almond Shortbread Tart is an unfussy foolproof dessert with lots of delicious fruit to finish off the summer season.
-The taste is incredible and it’s healthy; paleo and gluten free with a vegan option.
+This Peach Almond Shortbread Tart is an unfussy foolproof dessert with lots of delicious fruit.
+The taste is incredible and it’s healthy no refined sugar, paleo and gluten free with a vegan option.

 Part of enjoying life is savoring simple pleasures every day.
 For example, when you’re eating a dessert like this Peach Almond Shortbread Tart breathe and enjoy it with all your senses.
 Notice how beautiful it is, smell the delicate aroma of the peaches and taste the sweetness.
 You’ll be amazed at how calm you feel enjoying it completely.